medialize/ally.js/docs/api/util.md

 `util/compare-position` provides utilities for comparing the relative position of elements in the DOM for use with higher order functions (such as `Array.map`)

+### Toggle Attribute Value

+`util/toggle-attribute-value` can will change an attribute's value, while saving its former value to allow restoring the previous state

 ---